RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 If you're building an internal application for your company then you can probably use a shared company API key.

 ### Pricing
-For individual Tier 1 pricing, Dall-E-3 Model Pricing is reasonable - at the time of writing pricing for 1024x1024 images is at US 4 cents per image generated, 8 cents for extended formats (16:9/9:16).
+For individual Tier 1 pricing, Dall-E 3 Model Pricing is reasonable - at the time of writing pricing for 1024x1024 images is at US 4 cents per image generated, 8 cents for extended formats (16:9/9:16).
 While that seems pretty cheap keep in mind that the results cost is a bit higher than you might think, because you end up experimenting and the throwing out a lot of generated images.
 Still it's bargain compared to buying stock art or hiring an artist even for simple things.

 Note that pricing is different for Enterprise tiers which you'll likely need if you're providing a shared key for your application when it's widely used.
 Make sure you understand pricing and limits before jumping into AI usage and the third party dependency that it entails.